ReverseClinic/.github/profile/README.md

 By fostering an **open**, **research-oriented** environment, ReverseClinic encourages **knowledge sharing** and **technical rigor** in the study of software systems.

+For information about our research scope, permitted uses, and legal disclaimers, please refer to the [Disclaimer Statement](/DISCLAIMER.md).

 ---